Board of Directors

 • Chief Aaron Sock, Elsipogtog, NB

-• Regional Chief Joanna Bernard (New Brunswick), Assembly of First Nations
+• NB Regional Chief Joanna Bernard, Assembly of First Nations

-• Regional Chief Paul Prosper (Nova Scotia and Newfoundland), Assembly of First Nations
+• NS Regional Chief Andrea Paul, Assembly of First Nations

 • Dr. Shelley Denny, Unama’ki Institute of Natural Resources